 Call for proposals: Charlayne Hunter-Gault Giving Voice to the Voiceless Program Grants

 Proposals should be 1-3 pages in length.
-They should describe the project or story, explain how it will give voice to the voiceless, provide a project outline and simple budget, as well as ideas for sharing the project with audiences.
+They should describe the project or story, explain how it will give voice to the voiceless, offer a simple budget to show how funds will be used, and outline hoped-for outcomes, including ideas for sharing the project with audiences.

-Is it a candidate for pitching to the PBS Newshour web site?
+Is the project a candidate for proposing to the PBS Newshour website?
 Projects will also be pitched to Grady Newsource and the Grady website as well as UGA Today and other outlets.

-Grant recipients will be announced by email in March 2020.
+Grant recipients will be notified by email in Nov.
+2020.

 Recipients will be asked to discuss their projects in Giving Voice to the Voiceless programming in 2021.

 Projects may be concluded at the end of the Spring 2021 semester or earlier.